CHAPARRAL, New Mexico

 In rural Chaparral, on the US/Mexican border and about 20 miles from El Paso, the Assumption Sisters, along with their partner AMA's, work with the largely recently arrived Mexican population.

 The AMAs have many projects to get involved in.
 Their first priority is to assist in the nearby middle-school with ESOL classes and transitioning recently arrived students; mostly from Mexico.
-The Sister's parish, St. Thomas More has begun to receive up to 40 migrants & refugees every other week.
-The parish has worked together to make this a hospitable place to welcome these people.
-They are providing them with food, clothing and transportation to reunite with loved ones.
+The Sister's parish, St. Thomas More has a dedication to the poor and marginalized in the area.

 Our AMAs become immersed in the parish and local community.
 Many have assisted with parish ministry (for example, music ministry, CCD, RCIA, youth group, and First Communion preparation); and join the Sisters in many peace and justice activities.